lucaohost/my-notes/README.md

   ```

 # English Notes for Brazilians
+- Comprehension
+  - Kinda differente than the portuguese word
+  - Easier to memorize
+    - Compre / Hension
+    - Without two `e` like in portuguese
 - Verbo pertencer
   - Which topic of software development this questions belongs.
     - `Belongs` o verbo `Pertencer`